kubernetes/website/docs/concepts/services-networking/networkpolicies.md

 * TOC
 {:toc}

-A network policy is a specification of how selections of pods are allowed to communicate with each other and other network endpoints.
+A network policy is a specification of how groups of pods are allowed to communicate with each other and other network endpoints.

 `NetworkPolicy` resources use labels to select pods and define whitelist rules which allow traffic to the selected pods in addition to what is allowed by the isolation policy for a given namespace.